- Home

 Vertical Axis Wind Generators

-A legitimate design would be similar to the design shown below, a Jacobs in this case.
-The blades rotate to face the wind, and the propeller blades have an airfoil shape, which generates lift.
+A good design for a small turbine would be similar to the Jacobs shown below.
+The blades rotate to face the wind and the propeller blades have an airfoil shape, which generates lift.
 The entire assembly faces into the wind.

-Here is one called "THE MAGLEV: The Super-powered Magnetic Wind Turbine", supposedly from China that really takes the cake.
-Magnetic levitation (or Magelv) means that they have a pair of magnets at the base that act as a low friction bearing.
-In any case, even if they could get the MagLev working and it functioned better than a thrust bearing, an inefficient design enlarged to gargantuan proportions is sheer lunacy -- design to attract foolish investors perhaps.
+The image below is one called "THE MAGLEV: The Super-powered Magnetic Wind Turbine".
+Magnetic levitation (or Maglev) means that they have a pair of magnets at the base that act as a low friction bearing.
+In any case, even if they could get the MagLev working and it functioned better than a thrust bearing, the gargantuan proportions of this vertical turbine are sheer lunacy -- designed to attract naive investors perhaps.
 They claim that the "Zhongke Hengyuan Energy Technology has invested 400 million yuan ($5.8 million) in building this facility" which if true, is pathetic.

 Rooftop Wind Turbines